-Apple AirTags have been rumored for months, but Samsung has beaten Apple to the punch with its own take on the idea.
+Apple AirTags were rumored for months before finally releasing at the end of April, but Samsung beat Apple to the punch with its own take on the idea.
 Samsung SmartTags are small, low-power trackers you can attach to anything — think keys, backpacks, kids, or pets — that allow you to locate whatever they’re stuck to through Bluetooth.

 The Galaxy Buds Pro true-wireless earbuds are definitely not free — they’re $200, and now sit at the top of Samsung’s range of earbuds.
 We’ve had a chance to put them to the test, and found that they’re actually really quite nice.
 While they’re not perfect, considering the finicky touch controls and slightly subpar call quality, they sound great, offer some awesome smart features, and more.
 Check out our full review here.